 The first step in the contractor licensing process is to obtain a Certificate of Qualification (COQ) card for the master of record.
 It is a card that is issued from the Town of Jackson to the Master of Record.
 In Lieu of a Town of Jackson COQ card, Electrical Contractors provide the Town with their applicable State of Wyoming electrical cards.
 Electrical/LV Contractors automatically go to step two in the licensing process.
 Once the COQ card is approved, step two is converting the card to a contractors’ license.
 When that step is completed the contractor is valid to work in the Town of Jackson and Teton County.

-There are 3 options for obtaining the COQ card.
+There are 2 options to choose from for obtaining the COQ card.

 The Town uses the International Code Council National Contractor/Trades Examination.
 We will only accept test under the current code that we have adopted.
 If you choose to test you still must meet the minimum time in service requirement for the trade you are testing for.

 The master/qualifier is currently licensed and in good standing in one of the states listed on the attached link.
-To start the licensing process the master/qualifier must fill out a certificate of qualification application, provide a copy of their drivers license, attach verification of license from reciprocating state and the application fee of $50.
+To start the licensing process the master/qualifier must fill out a certificate of qualification application, provide a copy of their drivers license, attach verification of license from reciprocating state and the application fee.

-Once the COQ card is approved and the master/qualifier of the company is notified, then the contractor license can be applied for by filling out the contractors license application, providing the Town with the required documents (see checklist) and paying the initial fee of $300.
+Once the COQ card is approved and the master/qualifier of the company is notified, then the contractor license can be applied for by filling out the contractor license application, providing the Town with the required document checklist and paying the initial fee of $400.
+Bond Form Link

 Continuing Education Units

-Certificates of qualification expire 3 years from date of issuance and shall be renewed by that date.
+Certificates of Qualification expire 3 years from date of issuance and shall be renewed by that date.
 Certificate renewal shall consist of 8 hours of any International Code Council accredited Continuing Education Units as well as any pre-approved seminar from the Building Official.
 We will also accept any 8 hours of online continuing education if taken through the ICC Learning Center website.